+Godby High SchoolAlthea Valle: English to Speakers

+of Other Languages Teacher and

+Coordinator

-Godby High SchoolAlthea Valle: English to Speakers of Other Languages Teacher and Coordinator Althea Valle has seventeen years of experience working with English Language Learners (ELLs).
+Althea Valle has seventeen years of experience working with English Language Learners (ELLs).

 After completing an MA in multilingual multicultural education from Florida State University in 2001, she taught English to Speakers of Other Languages (ESOL) in Gadsden County for four years.
 She currently teaches ESOL classes at Godby High School in Tallahassee and works on ELL policy, compliance and training at the Leon County School District.
 Althea is married and has four children.

-Holocaust Education Resource Council Barbara Goldstein: Executive Director As one of the founders and cochair of the Tallahassee Holocaust Education program sponsored by National Council of Jewish Women, Tallahassee Section, Barbara Goldstein developed meaningful programs and forged partner-ships with the Florida Commission on Human Relations and the Leon County School District to bring Holocaust education to teachers and students district-wide.
+Holocaust Education Resource Council Barbara Goldstein: Executive Director developed meaningful programs and forged partner-ships with the Florida Commission on Human Relations and the Leon County School District to bring Holocaust education to teachers and students district-wide.
 This led to establishing The Holocaust Education Resource Council, a Non-Profit Organization whose mission is to provide guidance and support for students, teachers, and the community about Holocaust education and teaching tolerance.
 In 2008, she received the Woman of Achievement award from Congregation Shomrei Torah Sisterhood.
 Her parents are Holocaust Survivors and an inspiration to never forget.